Climate change in Puerto Rico: Act No. 82-2010, as amended “Public Policy on Energy Diversification by Means of Sustainable and Alternative Renewable Energy in Puerto Rico Act”

 This law demands the Executive Branch set the frame for future generations to benefit from a healthy environment, economic development, and stable energy prices considering the current energy policy is heavily reliant on fossil fuels and imports.
 In this context, the law also sets up Renewable Portfolio Standards and mandatory goals for the generation of renewable energy with short-to-long-term targets.

 Act No. 33-2019, “Mitigation, Adaptation and Resilience to Climate Change of Puerto Rico Act”

 This act puts in place the first public policy of Puerto Rico for climate change.
 This includes starting greenhouse gas accounting and requests the acceptance of a Climate Change Mitigation, Adaptation and Resilience Plan organized by sectors, and defines reduction targets.
 A Committee of Experts and Advisers on Climate Change, and a Joint Commission on Mitigation, Adaptation and Resilience to Climate Change of the Legislative Assembly were set up and the presentation of first results of the above mandates was scheduled for April 2021.

 Act No. 17-2019, “Puerto Rico Energy Public Policy Act”

-The Puerto Rico Energy Public Policy Act Act No. 17-2019 was signed into law in 2019.
+The Puerto Rico Energy Public Policy Act No. 17-2019 was signed into law in 2019.
 This act was the most ambitious clean energy legislation in the Caribbean at the time of its passage.
 Objectives include: